For urgent consular assistance call

 Exporting elephant hair, ivory, and rhinoceros horn products is illegal.

-If you want to export animal souvenirs or 'trophies' you need either:
+If you want to export animal souvenirs or 'trophies', you need either:

-You must not observe wildlife closer than the legal minimum distance.
+You must not observe wildlife closer than the minimum legal distance.

 Some crimes, such as serious assaults, attract physical punishment.

-In Botswana it's illegal to:
+In Botswana, it's illegal to:

 More information: